Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 \begin{enumerate} \item \textbf{Leader $v$}: The leader $v$ coordinates the addition into the MIS of \hd vertices that want to enter the MIS, so that no collisions occur. \item \textbf{Set $U$}: The set of \hd vertices that want to \emph{enter} the MIS. \item \textbf{Set $U'$}: The set of \hd vertices that want to \emph{leave} the MIS. \item \textbf{Set $L$}: The set of \ld neighbors of $v$ that want to \emph{enter} the MIS after the current update. \end{enumerate}

-We set the above quantities as follows for each of the below situations.
-We consider the quantities \emph{after} performing the restart procedure.
-This means that no vertices switch from $V_L$ to $V_H$ or vice versa after being assigned to the below quantities.
+We set the above roles as follows for each of the below situations.
+We consider the roles \emph{after} performing the restart procedure.
+This means that no vertices switch from $V_L$ to $V_H$ or vice versa after being assigned to the below roles.